-Troop 432 typically attends Summer Camp at Camp Woodruff in Blairsville, Georgia, usually in the second session which is around the second week of June.
+Troop 432 typically attends Summer Camp at Camp Woodruff in Blairsville, Georgia, usually in the third or fourth session which is around the third or fourth week of June.
+Typically departing on Father's Day.

 - Click here for the Camp Woodruff Website